BombShellReaper/Palworld-Linux-Server/README.md

     nano /home/steam/.steam/steamapps/common/PalServer/DefaultPalWorldSettings.ini

+# Step 7: Create a Startup Script (Optional)

+Make a directory while logged in as the user you created

+    mkdir scripts

+Make a script called palworld.sh

+    nano palworld.sh

+Copy this and edit the locations for the logging and directory path

-# Step 7: Create a Systemd Service (Optional)
+# Step 8: Create a Systemd Service (Optional)

-**Switch to your sudo user tha tyou used in the beggining.
-Mkae sure to change your_username.
+Switch to your sudo user that you used in the beggining.
+Make sure to your_username to the user.

     su your_username